-Eurasian Economic Union today
+Eurasian Economic Union on the move

 The statements, views and opinions expressed in this column are solely those of the author and do not necessarily represent those of RT.